-The Australian Vanadium Project is one of the highest-grade vanadium projects currently being developed in the world.
+The Australian Vanadium Project is one of the most advanced vanadium projects currently being developed in the world.
 It was awarded Federal Major Project Status by the Australian Government in September 2019 in recognition of its national strategic significance and State Lead Agency Status by the Western Australian Government in April 2020 due to its importance as a battery and critical metal project.

 The Australian Vanadium Project consists of a high-grade V-Ti-Fe deposit located in the Murchison Province approximately 43kms south of the mining town of Meekatharra in Western Australia and 740km north-east of Perth and a processing plant located near the port city of Geraldton.

 The Project consists of 15 tenements covering approximately 200 sq km and is held 100% by Australian Vanadium Limited (ASX: AVL).

-The Mineral Resource for the Project was updated on 4th March 2020 (see ASX announcement Total Vanadium Resource at The Australian Vanadium Project Rises to 208 Million Tonnes) and its Ore Reserve was updated in the PFS Update.
+The Mineral Resource for the Project was updated on 1st November 2021 (see ASX announcement Mineral Resource Update at The Australian Vanadium Project) and its Ore Reserve was updated in the BFS.

 The total Mineral Resource is 239Mt at 0.73% vanadium pentoxide (V2O5) consisting of: